Choonholic/ChzzkDownloader/doc/en-US/chzzk_clip_manager_manual.en-US.md

 </div>

 * **Update Interval (Seconds)** - Sets the screen refresh interval for the list.
+* **Stop downloading if free disk space is less than** - Sets the threshold % for stopping downloads when disk space is low.
 * **Performance Level** - Specify the performance of the system where Chzzk Clip Manager is currently running.
 If you encounter errors due to timeouts when adding or refreshing clips, try lowering the performance level by one step and attempt again.

 ### Downloader